jamestharpe/jamestharpe.com/content/automated-developer-environment.md

 # Automate Your Development Environment Setup

 Starting from a fresh OS installation, manually installing and configuring a full development environment can take several days.
 Even then, it's easy to forget some bit of configuration or forget to install some critical software.
-By following the GROWS [everything in version control](http://growsmethod.com/practices/EverythingInVC.html) practice, it's easy to save a ton of time and minimize disruption by automating the process.
+Automation makes it easy to save a ton of time and minimize disruption.

 Most of the software I write is developed on Windows, so I decided to write the script using PowerShell and [Chocolatey](https://chocolatey.org/).
 MacOS users can follow a similar pattern using [Homebrew](https://brew.sh/).